wso2/identity-apps/README.md

 #### Run

 4. Execute `wso2server.sh` (For unix environment) or `wso2server.bat` (For windows environment) file from the `bin` directory to run the WSO2 Identity Server.
-3. Navigate to `https://localhost:9443/user-portal` from the browser.
+3. Navigate to `https://localhost:9443/user-portal` or `https://localhost:9443/admin-portal` from the browser.
 (Add certificate exception if required)

 ## Run in dev mode